Personal Representative, Executor of Estate

 • File tax returns and pay estate and/or income taxes

-• Manage a decedent's business until it is transferred or sold
+• Manage decedent's business until it is either transferred or sold

 • File reports with the probate court